-Proposals to redevelop an existing hotel or guest house that would result in the loss of more than five bed spaces available for holiday use will also be expected to be accompanied by a statement completed by a chartered surveyor, demonstrating that the existing use is unviable (see previous paragraph regarding marketing and independent review of viability assessments).
+Proposals to redevelop an existing hotel or guest house that would result in the loss of more than five bed spaces available for holiday use will also be expected to be accompanied by a statement completed by a chartered surveyor, demonstrating that the existing use is unviable.
 The threshold of 5 bed spaces relates to the associated small scale employment that such sized operations support.
 Cumulatively, the number of employees associated with operations of 5 or more bed spaces add up to a significant amount around the Broads.